taustation-fan/taustation-fan.github.io/README.md

 of tests against the same stat until you have passed five of them.
 They pay less than career tasks, but give you much more experience.

 The available side jobs and their pay depend on the station.
+Also your character's level must be equal to or higher than the station's level.
+Otherwise the employers doubt your experience and won't employ you.

 The narrative of some side jobs gives you background information about life on the current station.